Graduate student handbook

 Use of funds

-Grants may be used toward expenses related to the specific research project, such as: travel, training, books and materials, equipment and software, student workers.
+Grants may be used toward expenses related to the specific research project, such as travel, training, books and materials, equipment and software and student workers.
 Funds may not be used to augment salary.
 Funds must be expended by December 31 of the year granted, unless otherwise authorized by the director of graduate studies.

 How to apply

 A two-page description of the project and a proposed budget must be submitted to the director of graduate studies.
 Applications will be reviewed and awarded by the director and a subcommittee of graduate faculty on a rolling basis.